eglerean/love-data-week-2026/index.md

 {% if site.event_status != "over" %}

-This year, for the first time, Nordic Love Data Week is organized by a consortium of Nordic universities, aiming to promote awareness and best practices in research data management, data sharing, and data literacy across the Nordic region.
+This year, for the first time, Nordic Love Data Week is organized by several Nordic universities, aiming to promote awareness and best practices in research data management, data sharing, and data literacy across the Nordic region.

-## Logistics
+We have d

-The event will take place virtually, using a combination of **video conferencing** (Zoom) for meetings and seminars, and **discussion forums** (Zoom group chat) for ongoing comms.
-Hands-on events on **Where's the Data Day** (Thursday 12 February) will...
+## When and where

-## Outputs
+Visit the Agenda page to find an online webinar or workshop of interest Further, we invite research groups to Hands-on events on **Where's the Data Day** (Thursday 12 February) will...

-By the end of the event, we hope to....
+## Välkommen!
+Tervetuloa!
+Velkommen!

 [faq]: {{ site.baseurl }}{% link faq.md %}